CENG501-Projects/CENG501-Fall2024/EkinUcar/Readme.md

 # 1. Introduction

-@TODO: Introduce the paper (inc. where it is published) and describe your goal (reproducibility).

 Transformers have been dominating Deep Learning areas, especially NLP domains, for years after their foundation.
 However, they perform poorly on longe range tasks and struggle to exploit long context compared to long range layers, such as state-space layers, linear RNN layers and global convolution layers.

 In this paper [1] (ICML 2024), the authors identify the principles of long range layers that allow them to capture long range relations.
 They also discuss the possible reasons behind tranformers' sub-optimal performance in these tasks.
-Lastly, they introduce Local and Smooth Attention (LaS-Attention), making minimal modifications to vanilla transformer architecture, leading to performance enhancement on Long Range Arena (LRA) benchmark.
+Building on this analysis, they propose Local and Smooth Attention (LaS-Attention), a simple modification to the vanilla transformer architecture that improves its ability to handle long-range relationships.
+This modification leads to performance enhancement on the Long Range Arena (LRA) benchmark.

 This repository aims to reproduce the results indicated in the paper.